Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Operator

 Thank you.
 Thanks.
-Good.
-Thank you for joining today’s call.
-We hope you would have reviewed the results and now will now walk you through the key.
-High overall coup was backed by mild start to the season momentum in industrial infrastructure living categories remains strong.
-However categories cost free predominantly driven high costs arising from recent global disruption.
-We have stepped up our advertising investments and brand while still gaining growth in overall.
-On the profitability front margins held well except Lloyd which was impacted due to lower revenues.
+Good on for ending today’s call.
+We hope you would have reviewed the results and I will now walk you to the key heads order overall normal cost just to who was backed by my start to the season.
+Momentum in Industrial & Infrastructure lavatories remain strong. work in retirees cost driven higher arising from recent global disruption.
+We have stepped up our advertising investments and brand ability still tentative.
+On the profitability front, margins held well, except Lloyd, which was impacted due to lower revenues.
+We can toast pressure cat price actions have also been initiated.
+Our renewable energy initiatives continue to scale.

 Questions and Answers: